KannonZenetism/zenetism-field-physics/structural-physics/spx/biological-form-and-embodied-coherence.md

 - signaling,
 - and structural distinction.

-A membrane that permits everything dissolves coherence.
+A membrane that permits everything destabilizes coherence.

 A membrane that permits nothing collapses into isolation.